Darren-C26/SOFE4610-HomeAutomation/README.md

 Here, the button is clicked and there is a request to the server to turn on the light
 ![Alt text](Images/ServerLightOn.png)

-WHen the auto mode is turned on, you can see the various requests that the server is receiving as it detects outside light or not
+When the auto mode is turned on, you can see the various requests that the server is receiving as it detects outside light or not
 ![Alt text](Images/ServerAutoOn.png)

 More requests with the auto mode on